nguyenanhtuan1102/resume-screening-app/README.md

 ```

 ### 5. Encoding categorical data:
-Encoding the "Category" column using label encoding to convert categorical data into numerical format.
+Machine learning algorithms require numerical input, so we use label encoding to convert the categorical job categories into numerical labels.
+The ```LabelEncoder``` from scikit-learn is used to achieve this transformation.

 ``` bash
 from sklearn.preprocessing import LabelEncoder